 One way businesses asses profitability is through their cash flow margins.
 You can determine how strong your sales process and products are through a calculation that takes seconds to complete.

 Calculating operating cash flow margins routinely is a valuable practice for companies of all sizes.
+To calculate your operating cash flow margin, divide your operating cash flow by the sum of your net sales.
 Confirming these percentages equips you to better understand how your business’s products or services become earnings and also to identify strategies for improvement.

 Operating Cash Flow Margin Explained

 Decision-makers rely on operating cash flow margins to gauge how capable a business is of building a profit.
 Calculating your business’s operating cash flow margin requires you to review operating activities.

 Your business’s accounting department compiles a list of operating activities on monthly statements.
 Most organizations profit from selling goods and services, financing or investing.
 Cash flow details show executives whether their company’s offerings produce more revenue than it costs to manufacture the goods or provide services for clients.

 Executives should use operating cash flow margins to influence the decision-making process.
 Seeing how much money the offered products or services generate compared to company costs tells decision-makers when it is appropriate to develop new merchandise, hire new employees, expand marketing operations or scale efforts back.